 - Butter the pan between each crepe: The best part of crepes is the thin, delicate, and buttery crisp edges.
 To achieve this, butter the pan between EACH crepe.
 Sounds like a pain, but just grab a stick of butter and coat the pan before adding more batter.
 You won’t regret it.

 - Twirl the pan: Pour the batter into the center of the hot and buttered pan.
 Lift the pan up and twirl it so the batter stretches as far out as it can go.
 (The thinner the crepe, the better texture it has—trust me.)
-This crucial technique is much easier than it sounds and you can watch me do it in the video tutorial above.
+This crucial technique is much easier than it sounds and you can watch me do it in the video tutorial.

 Crepe Fillings & Toppings